Visit Shanghai: 1-day Itinerary of the Megapolis

 Ferry across Huangpu River

-Price: 2 yuan.
+Price: 2 Yuan.

 From the Bund, you can take a river cruise.
 You will find tour boats at several spots, while walking on the Bund.
 Actually there is also a public ferry crossing over from Bund to Pudong.
 I had to look for the ferry stops for a while to find any information online.
 Here are the stops on both sides: